Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 |Ribbons|5|10|
 |Chaff|1|24|

 The total point value of the entire deck is 264.
-Since there are three players, and each player could conceivably earn exactly 88 points (1/3rd of 264), the actual score each player earns is their total number of card points, minus 88.
+Since there are three players, and each player could conceivably earn exactly 88 points (one third of 264), the actual score each player earns is their total number of card points, minus 88.
+Those with negative scores pay points to those with positive scores.